 where $F_\text{x}^\text{LV}=1+\mu_\text{LV}s^2$ with $\mu_\text{LV}=-Z_\text{ab}/9$ where $Z_\text{ab}=-0.8491$,\cite{Langreth1990:175} while $F_{\text{x}}^{\text{rPW86}}$ is given by \cref{eq:ggaxpw86} with the coefficients of \xcref{GGA;X;RPW86}.
 The parameters $\alpha = 0.02178$ and $\beta = 1.15$ were determined such that $F_\text{x}^\text{LV-rPW86}$ reproduces at best $F_\text{x}^\text{LV}$ in the $0<s_\sigma<2$ interval and $F_{\text{x}}^{\text{rPW86}}$ in the $4<s_\sigma<10$ interval.

-\xcref{GGA;X;LV;RPW86} is used as the exchange component of the non-local van der Waals functional vdW-DF-cx,\cite{Berland2014:035412} which appears to perform well for the intermolecular distance and binding energy of weakly bound dimers (the S22 set was used\cite{Jurecka2006:1985}) as well as for the lattice constants of layered materials and strongly-bound solids.
+\xcref{GGA;X;LV;RPW86} is used as the exchange component of the non-local van der Waals functional vdW-DF-cx.\cite{Berland2014:035412} This functional appears to perform well for the intermolecular distance and binding energy of weakly bound dimers (tested on the S22 set\cite{Jurecka2006:1985}), as well as for the lattice constants of layered materials and strongly-bound solids.

-\xclabel{GGA;X;BCGP}{2014}{Burke2014:4834} This functional, which has the same form as \xcref{GGA;X;PBE}, is similar in spirit to \xcref{GGA;X;EB88}, as both use the large nuclear charge $Z$ limit of atoms in order to fix parameters in the functional.
+\xclabel{GGA;X;BCGP}{2014}{Burke2014:4834} This functional has the same form as \xcref{GGA;X;PBE} and is similar in spirit to \xcref{GGA;X;EB88}.
+Both use the large nuclear charge ($Z$) limit of atoms to fix parameters in the functional.
 Actually, it turned out that the two most used exchange GGA functionals (\xcref{GGA;X;B88} and \xcref{GGA;X;PBE}) yield exchange energies that are already relatively accurate in this limit.\cite{Elliott2009:1485} The functional \xcref{GGA;X;EB88} is the modified version of \xcref{GGA;X;B88} that leads to the correct value at the large $Z$ limit.
 In the case of \xcref{GGA;X;PBE}, the necessary modification is an increase in the value of $\mu$ in \cref{eq:pbeenh} by 13\%, leading to \xcref{GGA;X;BCGP} with $\mu=0.249$.
 This functional was combined with \xcref{GGA;C;acGGA} for correlation.

 \xclabel{GGA;X;B86;R}{2014}{Hamada2014:121103,Hamada2015:PRB:119902} This is a reparametrization from \citet{Hamada2014:121103} of the \xcref{GGA;X;B86;MGC} functional, designed to be an improvement over \xcref{GGA;X;RPW86} that is the exchange part of the second version of the non-local van der Waals functional vdW-DF2.\cite{Lee2010:081101} In \cref{eq:b86mgc}, the parameter $\beta$ is determined by the correct small density-gradient limit, while $\gamma$ is arbitrarily determined by a least square fit to the original \xcref{GGA;X;B86;MGC} for $8 < s_\sigma < 10$.
 The resulting parameters are $\beta=\mu^{\text{GE}}C_\text{x} C_s^2$ and $\gamma=\mu^{\text{GE}}C_s^2/\kappa$, where $\kappa=0.7114$.
 The revised van der Waals functional, rev-vdW-DF2, appears to lead to significantly improved results compared to vdW-DF2.